janat08/socialNetwork/README.md

-control acces for private events refractor post to friends/family so that it may simultaneously post to several types of circles at once, without requiring 4 posts to post to all circles refractor browseEvents to not use totalEnd/Start since instances span days now
+control acces for private events refractor post to friends/family so that it may simultaneously post to several types of circles at once, without requiring 4 posts to post to all circles refractor browseEvents to not use totalEnd/Start since instances span days now convert the totalStart/totalEnd on clientSide so that tz changes are recorded test that the event instances are listed in invitation, refractor it so that they're reactive on the post, delete link to events from upsert, test invite friends/post all test control acces for private events remove unused images for events image picker in create event wont reset between page refreshes

 Schema
 user > post> owner> user